Stay ahead of the curve with the latest news, ideas and resources on all things Identity Assurance and Passwordless.

 Productivity Lost to Time Consuming Logins and Lockouts

 There’s no getting around it, login methods that rely on passwords create friction, which only gets worse as security stipulations like long, complex strings, frequent rotation and additional authenticating factors are imposed.
-In 2024 this will be compounded with PCI 2024 requiring longer passwords.
+In 2024 this will be compounded with longer passwords being one of the primary PCI DSS 4.0 password requirements.

 There’s also significant time wasted when employees forget their passwords and require resets.
 Nearly 3 in 10 (29%) of IT and security professionals cite password/ credential resets as an ongoing pain point for their organization .
 Moreover, around eight in ten (81%) report they’ve been unable to access critical information due to forgetting their password.